Ericsson - Optimizing Warehouse Space with Citizen Data Science

 As the world leader in the rapidly changing environment of communications technology, Ericsson operates many warehouses on a global scale.
 Optimizing the use of this space is a key part of Ericsson’s lean supply chain.

 Our project goal is to provide accurate estimates of the space for current and future inventory need.
 For most of the products stored, the occupied space can be calculated using simple formulas.
 However, for the remaining products this is not possible, thus historically the estimates of the available space were inaccurate.
-By simply applying the formulas will not satisfy the stakeholder requirements for high accuracy.
+Simply applying the formulas will not satisfy the stakeholder requirements for high accuracy.

 Our challenges can be summarized as such: